Petershen-csworld/petershen-csworld.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My name is Haoyu Shen.
+I got Bachelor's degree at the School of the Gifted Young (SGY), University of Science and Technology of China (USTC) in 2026.